aromal-qburst/ckeditor5-file-upload-v36/README.md

 ```
 # How it works

-The plugin creates a link entity inside editor content with an empty href attribute and when the upload process is completed the server response should contains an resourceUrl key which points to the uploaded file on the server.
-The value of the resourceUrl key will be added to the empty href attribute of the previously created link.
+The plugin creates a link entity inside editor content with an empty href attribute and when the upload process is completed the server response should contains an default key which points to the uploaded file on the server.
+The value of the default key will be added to the empty href attribute of the previously created link.

 ### Communication protocol
 When the file upload process starts, the adapter sends a POST request to config.simpleFileUpload.url.